open-telemetry/opentelemetry-specification/specification/glossary.md

   libraries, making the application developer potentially a library developer as well.
-But only the end user, or operator, should include an OpenTelemetry SDK implementation as a dependency and configure, either through code or configuration files loaded by the program, the `Tracer` used by all libraries within the final program.
+But only the end user, or operator, should include an OpenTelemetry SDK implementation as a dependency and configure, either through code or configuration files loaded by the program, the `TracerProvider` used by all libraries within the final program.
 - <a name="operator"></a>Operator: The operator SHOULD be able to select a different SDK implementation, overriding the one chosed by the application